 Identifying LMS Solutions for a Healthcare Non-Profit

-Aciron discussed the LMS requirements with the client’s key stakeholders and evaluated potential LMS solutions.
-This analysis was based on the discussed criteria.
-After the analysis, the team developed a comprehensive comparison decision matrix.
-Therefore, enabling the team to continue to facilitate a structured decision making process.
+Aciron discussed, however, the LMS requirements with the client’s key stakeholders and evaluated potential LMS solutions.
+Further, this analysis was based on the discussed criteria.
+Consequently, after the analysis the team developed a comparison decision matrix.
+Therefore, enabling the team to continue to facilitate a structured decision-making process.

-The prospective solutions were mapped out against the client’s requirements.
-These requirement included feature fit, vendor status, and budgetary price estimates.
-To organize the requirement we helped the client weight each requirement according to their importance.
+Meanwhile, the prospective solutions were mapped out against the client’s requirements.
+In short, these requirements included feature fit, vendor status, and budgetary price estimates.
+In addition, we helped the client weigh each requirement according to their importance.
 As a result, Aciron personnel carefully analyzed and interpreted the matrix and rated the prospective solutions.

 In conclusion, after reviewing the options presented by the Aciron team, the client decided to select a commercial off-the-shelf product.
 However, the commercial LMS solution met about 80% of the organization’s needs.
 The client decided the other 20% were deemed not critical.

 Similarly, this product was a tried and true solution already in use by the client’s parent organization.
 Therefore, the client felt confident that it would be a good choice for them.
 Furthermore, without the development time that a custom healthcare database would have entailed, the client was able to implement the LMS in a short time frame.

 Overall, the client was able to benefit immediately from the increased efficiency and effectiveness of their new LMS.
 Thus, the software made a big impact on client satisfaction as the organization has grown.